Muhammad-Shahrukh-Azeem/Solana-AMM-Dex/docs/FRONTEND_UPDATE_GUIDE.md

 ### **What to Add:**
 1. ✅ New swap function: `swapWithKedologDiscount()`
-2. ✅ UI toggle: "Pay with KEDOLOG"
+2. ✅ UI toggle: "Pay with KEDOL"
-3. ✅ KEDOLOG fee calculator
+3. ✅ KEDOL fee calculator
 4. ✅ Pool creation fee notice

 ### **What to Update:**